tip-org/tools-paper/paper.md

 ## Axiomatising function definitions

-In translated `map` function in the introduction of this section, the `match` expression has been translated into if-then-else (`ite`), discriminators (`is-nil` and `is-cons`) and projection functions (`head` and `tail`) by a transformation provided by the toolbox.
+In the translated `map` function from the introduction of this section, the `match` expression has been translated into if-then-else (`ite`), discriminators (`is-nil` and `is-cons`) and projection functions (`head` and `tail`) by a transformation included in the toolbox.
 For some theorem provers, using if-then-else is not an option, or not efficient.
-An other way to translate function definitions using `match` is to transform it to axioms which use pattern-matching on the left hand side.
-The toolbox provides this transformation as well, and the map function looks like this in after that transformation:
+Another way to translate function definitions using `match` is to transform it to axioms which use pattern-matching on the left hand side.
+The toolbox provides this transformation as well, and the map function is expressed using these two axioms after that transformation:

 ```
 (assert (forall ((f fun)) (= (map f nil) nil)))